genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 Total Results
 ```

-The Logical Operators available are:
+The logical operators available are:

 | Symbol | Name                        |
 |--------|-----------------------------|